 Revised Single Cylinder Steam Engine and video July 20 2023

 Revised Aero Constructor page with new model July 20 2023

 Large Overtype Steam Engine and video July 05 2023

 WHAT IS MECCANO?

-From almost the earliest days the proud owner of a Meccano construction set could purchase an additional accessory set to make their set up to the next in the range i.e. 2A would convert set 2 into set 3 and so on.
-To encourage this each manual showed, models that could be built with the next set up.
-The earlier manuals had all the models from the sets in the range, these were shown with lists of the extra parts required.
+From almost the earliest days the proud owner of a Meccano construction set could purchase an accessory set to make their set up to the next in the range i.e. 2A would convert set 2 into set 3 and so on.
+To encourage this manual showed, models that could be built with the next set up.
+The earlier manuals had all the models from the sets in the range, these were shown with lists of the extra parts required as the sets progressed.
 This was another encouragement to develop your set and purchase additional parts.
-A list of all the parts in each outfit was printed in the back pages of instruction manuals, using this the owner could then build up to the next set as pocket money allowed and that's just what I did in the nineteen fifties!
+A list of all the parts in each outfit was printed in the back pages of instruction manuals, using this the owner could then build up to the next set as pocket money or gifts allowed and that's just what I did in the nineteen fifties!

 Frank Hornby the inventor of Meccano died on September 21 1936.
 Sadly the Meccano company never recovered the drive that he brought to it.
 His son Roland took over as Managing Director but he never had the interest or dedication of his late father to the company or its products.